pranjal-baishya/fullstack-chat-app/README.md

         ```bash
         npm start
         ```
     *   The backend server should now be running (typically on `http://localhost:5000`).
+Keep this terminal open.

 2.  **Start the Frontend Development Server:**
     *   Open a *new terminal window/tab*.
     *   Navigate to the `frontend` directory:
         ```bash
         cd frontend
         ```
+        (Make sure you are in the `frontend` directory, not the root or `backend`)
     *   Run the development server:
         ```bash
         npm run dev
         ```
     *   The frontend development server should now be running (typically on `http://localhost:5173` or another port specified by Vite).
 Open this URL in your browser.

+**Method 2: Using Root Scripts (Starts Backend Only)**

+*   You can start *only the backend server* from the root directory using:
+    ```bash
+    npm run start
+    ```
+    This command executes `npm run start --prefix backend`.
+*   **Note:** This method **does not** start the frontend server.
+You will still need to start the frontend separately using the steps described in Method 1 (Step 2).

-You should now be able to access the chat application, sign up, log in, and chat in real-time.
+Once both the backend and frontend are running, you should be able to access the chat application in your browser, sign up, log in, and chat in real-time.